AO Spine Knowledge Forum Degenerative

 Documents:

-Incidence of Post-operative Rare Complications after Lumbar Spine Surgery: An AO Spine Multicenter retrospective study
+Incidence of Post-operative Rare Complications after Lumbar Spine Surgery: a Multicenter retrospective study based on prospective data collection (investigator initiated study)

 Principal investigator: